Taking succor in gold is a tried and tested way in crisis

-According to AMFI (The Association of Mutual Funds in India), investors have infused more than Rs 1,600 crore in gold ETFs in the FY 2019-20.
+According to AMFI (The Association of Mutual Funds in India), investors have infused more than Rs 1,600 crore in gold ETFs in the FY 2019-20 and Rs 313.35 cr in December 2021.
 When the equity markets were doing well, investors, in contrast, had been pulling out money from gold ETFs in the last six financial years in favour of equity investments.

 In the financial year FY 2018-19, investors had withdrawn Rs 412 crore from 14 gold-linked ETFs, says AMFI.